 President's Appreciation Reception

 A highlight of the evening was a special presentation of the 2014 Community Leadership Award to The Field Foundation and Executive Director & Treasurer Aurie A. Pennick.
-The Adler School’s Community Leadership Award celebrates the commitment that an individual or organization has made to the Chicagoland community.
+Adler University’s Community Leadership Award celebrates the commitment that an individual or organization has made to the Chicagoland community.
 The inaugural award was presented last year to State Senator Mattie Hunter, for her dedication to the communities in the third district.

 Since 1961, the Field Foundation has responded to the changing needs of our community, continuing to support Chicago's institutions as well as a diverse range of community based efforts.
-Their focus is primarily on underserved and disadvantaged individuals and populations, who the Adler School has committed to serving for more than 60 years.
-Aurie Pennick is a longtime friend of the Adler School; she formerly held a seat on our Board of Trustees.
+Their focus is primarily on underserved and disadvantaged individuals and populations, who Adler University has committed to serving for more than 60 years.
+Aurie Pennick is a longtime friend of Adler University; she formerly held a seat on our Board of Trustees.
 A Chicago native, Aurie is an attorney with an extensive background in the nonprofit and public sector who has received numerous public service and philanthropic awards.
 Today, she oversees the Foundation’s more than $60 million in assets and $2 million annually in grant distributions made to Chicagoland organizations working in areas such as community welfare, education, violence prevention, health and environment.

 - Tanya Mance, M.A.
 '12, who trained at Precious Blood Ministries in the Englewood Boys Gun Violence Prevention Program funded by the Field Foundation